 The Map and Geospatial Hub boasts a geographically-themed makerspace: mkrgeo.

 As with ASU Library’s other mkrservices, mkrgeo provides an open, collaborative space equipped with specialized tools intended to ignite creativity, innovation, and entrepreneurship across disciplines.

-The tools available through mkrgeo are focused specifically on projects with applications for geographic representation.
+The tools available through mkrgeo are focused specifically on projects with applications for geographic representation (realistic or abstract).
 Check them out!

 Compile, manipulate, and render GIS and CADD data to design your own models for printing in three dimensions.
 We have a MakerBot Replicator+ 3D printer available to bring your models to life!

 Here are some examples of the types of geographic models you might want to investigate for yourself.

 Build dynamic landforms and water bodies in the sand.
 The Geo-Sandbox is an augmented reality mapping platform for simulating topography, hydrology, geomorphology, and natural hazards.

 Let your cartographic imagination run wild.
 Work with thousands of paper maps to create whatever your mind can conceive.